voxpupuli/puppet-nodejs/README.md

 ### npm package

+Two types of npm packages are supported.

+* npm global packages are supported via ruby provider for puppet package type.
+* npm local packages are supported via puppet define type nodejs::npm.

+For more information regarding global vs. local installation see [nodejs blog](http://blog.nodejs.org/2011/03/23/npm-1-0-global-vs-local-installation/)

+### package
 npm package provider is an extension of puppet package type which supports versionable and upgradeable.
+The package provider only handles global installation:

 Example: